Trucking Company Regulations And Truck Wrecks

 When safety regulations are shirked by truck drivers and trucking companies, accidents and injuries are not far behind.
 Even worse is the fact that innocent drivers and passengers are often the victims, left to bear the financial, physical, and emotional burden after a truck wreck turns its life upside down.

 You should not be left to bear the burden alone if you or a loved one has suffered injuries in a trucking accident.
 That’s where your advocates at Roberts & Harris come into the picture.
-We have devoted our careers to slaying the insurance company dragons who seek to prey on the victims of trucking accidents in Raleigh and throughout North Carolina.
+We have devoted our careers to fighting the large insurance companies who seek to prey on the victims of trucking accidents in Raleigh and throughout North Carolina.
 We fight to hold negligent drivers and trucking companies accountable for the damage they leave behind, vigorously pursuing financial compensation for medical expenses, pain, and suffering lost earnings and more.

 The Importance Of NHTSA Requirements